rhenkin/rforceplots/README.md

-rforceplots is as a stand-alone wrapper for the [shapjs](https://www.npmjs.com/package/shapjs) node package to facilitate rendering additive force plots in R. It does not require Python or reticulate and is compatible with objects exported by the `shapper::individual_variable_effect()` and `shapr::explain()` functions.
-It’s compatible with Shiny and gives access to the three base visualization functions from the shapjs node package for custom SHAP explanation formats.
+rforceplots is as a stand-alone wrapper for the [shapjs](https://www.npmjs.com/package/shapjs) node package to facilitate rendering additive force plots in R. It does not require Python or the reticulate package and is compatible with objects exported by the `shapper::individual_variable_effect()`, `shapr::explain()` and `fastshap::explain()` functions.
+It includes Shiny bindings and gives access to the three base visualization functions from the shapjs node package for custom SHAP explanation formats.

 ## Installation